algosup/2024-2025-project-1-fpga-team-8/Documents/functional_specifications/functional_specifications.md

 - **Considerations:**

   - **Comprehensive Documentation:** Our team will ensure that all of the documentation of the project is comprehensive for everyone by having clear English.
-  - **Code Documentation:** CCode should be easily readable and commented with purpose.
+  - **Code Documentation:** Code should be easily readable and commented with purpose.
 Ensuring comprehensiveness and clarity in the software.
 As Verilog is a low-level language, clarity will be necessary.

 ### 3.5 Flexibility